jolin-io/ExprParsers.jl/README.md

 ```
 will give you an `ExprParsers.Function_Parsed` object where you can inspect and change `name`, `args`, `kwargs`, `curlies`, `wheres`, and the function `body`.
 It just works and you don't have to bother any longer that you can also write the same function as `function f(a); 2a; end` - the parser handles this for you.

 In macros you often not only want to inspect the given `Expr` in efficient and stable manners, but also may want to change parts and return a respectively adapted `Expr`.
-For this purpose, all Parsed objects can be converted back to `Expr` by using the `to_expr()` method.
+For this purpose, all Parsed objects are mutable and can be converted back to `Expr` by using the `to_expr(parsed_value)` method.

 We guarantee that `parse_expr` and `to_expr` are working nicely together, i.e. the following always holds for arbitrary expressions and parsers
 ```julia